John Connors (actor): Activism

 In July 2020, Connors called for the resignation of the newly appointed Minister for Children, Equality, Disability, Integration and Youth, Roderic O'Gorman, after a photo taken at 2018 Dublin Pride of O'Gorman alongside British gay rights activist Peter Tatchell emerged, controversial for his advocacy of lowering the age of consent.
 O'Gorman stated "I met Peter Tatchell once and took a photo.
 This was the only time I have met him.
 I knew of him as someone who stood up for LGBT people in countries where their rights were threatened.
 I was surprised to read some of his quotes from the 90s, which I had not read before.
 Any of those views would be completely abhorrent to me."
 Connors accused Tatchell of being a paedophile apologist.
 He called for O'Gorman to resign during a speech at a protest held outside Leinster House on 11 July.
 On 19 July, Connors published a full apology to Roderic O'Gorman, stating that he had been "politically naive" and contributed to "hurtful and false assertions" about the TD: "What is difficult for me to accept is that my own misguided anger led me to appear to feed an army of trolls and support groups whose views I find repugnant, whose politics are rotten and whose methods are ugly."
 O'Gorman said he accepted the apology and considered the issue resolved.

+In 2025, Connors teamed up with David Merriman to create "Lights, Camera, Action", an affordable filmmaking course for young filmmakers.
+Connors felt creating an affordable filmmaking course for young people from disadvantaged backgrounds was important, touching on his own upbringing in Darndale in a traveller halting site and the difficulties he faced when he started out in his career.
+In 2021, RTE released the reality series 'John Connors' Acting Academy', a series that saw Connors aid aspiring actors from marginalised backgrounds.
+In 2021, he teamed up with pychologist Tiernan Williams to host a “acting & personal development masterclass”.

+John commented on the ongoing traveller feuds in Ireland in March of 2026, following the savage beating of a traveller woman in Birdhill, County Tipperary.
+After seeing a video online of the woman being beaten with some sort of weapon while another woman filmed, Connors, asked that the families ‘let the feuding stop’ ‘find god’ and urged any travellers involved in or encouraging feuds to stop.